jcloquell/android-secure-storage/README.md

 ## Limitations

 In order to encrypt Collections of objects (List, HashMap, Set...), [Gson](https://github.com/google/gson) is required, as the `Type` of the object needs to be passed as a parameter to the `SecureStorage`.
-To get the Type`, the `TypeToken` class (which is included in the Gson library) is necessary, as shown in the example above.
+To get the `Type`, the `TypeToken` class (which is included in the Gson library) is necessary, as shown in the example above.
 You could also get the Type using reflection, but it's not a recommended practice.

 If you don't use Gson in your project and don't want to add it as a dependency, you will need to wrap your Collection with a custom POJO to be able to encrypt it.
-In the sample app, there is an example of this, where a custom data class ("HeavyObject") contains an Array of Strings.
+In the sample app, there is an example of this, where a custom data class (`HeavyObject`) contains an Array of Strings.

 Also, if you are already using Gson in your project and the version differs from the one used internally in this library, to avoid version conflicts, you probably want to exclude the gson module when adding the library as a dependency in your `build.gradle` file.